pedropbazzo/pedropbazzo-blog-gatsby/site/contents/blog/hello-world/index.md

 Pros and cons of AWS

 Amazon's greatest strength is its dominance of the public cloud market.
-In your Quadrante Mágico de Infraestrutura de Nuvem como Serviço, em todo o mundo, o Gartner observou: “A AWS é líder em participação de mercado em IaaS na nuvem há mais de 10 anos”.
+In your Magic Quadrant for Cloud Infrastructure as a Service, Worldwide, Gartner noted: “AWS has been a market share leader in cloud IaaS for over 10 years”.

 ![](https://blog.saninternet.com/wp-content/uploads/2019/09/aws-services-aws-vs-azure-vs-google-hospedagem-de-sites-SAN-1024x640.png)